AdaCore/training_material/courses/comprehensive_rust_training/070_user_defined_types/02_tuple_structs.rst

 Details
 ---------

--  Newtypes are a great way to encode additional information about the value in a primitive type, for example:
+- Newtypes allow you to encode additional information about the value in a primitive type

-   -  The number is measured in some units: :rust:`Newtons` in the example above.
+  - Number is measured in some units

+    - :rust:`Newtons` in the example above.

-   -  The value passed some validation when it was created, so you no longer have to validate it again at every use:
+  - Value passed some validation when it was created, so no need to re-validate

-      :rust:`PhoneNumber(String)` or :rust:`OddNumber(u32)`.
+    - :rust:`PhoneNumber(String)` or :rust:`OddNumber(u32)`.

+.. container:: speakernote

   -  Demonstrate how to add a :rust:`f64` value to a :rust:`Newtons` type by accessing the single field in the newtype.

      -  Rust generally doesn't like inexplicit things, like automatic unwrapping or for instance using booleans as integers.
      -  Operator overloading is discussed on Day 3 (generics).

--  The example is a subtle reference to the
-   :url:`Mars Climate Orbiter <https://en.wikipedia.org/wiki/Mars_Climate_Orbiter>`
+  -  The example is a subtle reference to the :url:`Mars Climate Orbiter <https://en.wikipedia.org/wiki/Mars_Climate_Orbiter>` failure.
-   failure.